DealNews is reader-supported.

 How We Find and Verify Restaurant Promotions

-You might be wondering how we consistently find these savings.
-Here at DealNews, our dedicated team of deal enthusiasts works tirelessly to unearth and verify the best discounts for Subway.
-We scour official sites, partner with coupon providers, and monitor online communities to find every potential deal.
+You might be wondering how we consistently find these incredible fast-food savings week after week.
+Here at DealNews, our dedicated team of deal enthusiasts works tirelessly to unearth and verify the absolute best discounts for Subway and other major restaurant chains.
+We meticulously scour official corporate sites, partner with trusted coupon providers, and monitor underground online communities to find every potential deal before it expires.

-Once we find a promo code, it goes through a verification process.
-We test the codes by hand to ensure they're active and provide real savings.
-Our goal is to be your trusted resource for accurate, up-to-date information so you don't waste time on expired or fake offers.
+Once we discover a promising promo code, it goes through a rigorous manual verification process.
+We physically test the codes by hand in the official app to ensure they are currently active and provide genuine financial savings.
+Our ultimate goal is to be your most trusted resource for accurate, up-to-date promotional information so you never waste your precious lunch break typing in fake or expired offers.

-Why Trust DealNews for Subway Discounts and Tips
+Why Should You Trust DealNews for Subway Discounts?

-DealNews has been helping shoppers save money for years.
-We deliver hundreds of hand-picked deals every day, covering everything from tech to travel, and yes, even footlongs.
-Our experience ensures that every deal we publish is the best price we can find.
-Our commitment is to you, the reader.
+DealNews has been actively helping savvy shoppers save their hard-earned money for many years.
+We deliver hundreds of hand-picked, manually verified deals every single day, covering everything from expensive tech gadgets to luxury travel, and yes, even your favorite Footlong sandwiches.
+Our massive wealth of experience ensures that every single deal we publish represents the absolute best price we can possibly find on the internet.

-Want to tap into that expertise directly?
-Consider signing up for the DealNews Select newsletter for a daily dose of the hottest deals, or set a deal alert to get an instant notification when the price drops on something you're eyeing.
+Our unwavering commitment is always to you, the reader, ensuring you get the most value out of every single dollar you spend.
+If you want to tap into that expert knowledge directly, consider signing up for the DealNews Select newsletter for a daily dose of the hottest curated deals.
+You can also easily set a custom deal alert on our platform to receive an instant notification the second the price drops on that massive catering platter you have been eyeing.

 Jim Adams